tavassolifatemeh/COP3504C-Bugs/ACS-00-Computing-Fundamentals.md

 ## Name: Isabella Katz

+# Slide Number: 11,12

+## Description
+The binary code that should be on the scroll goes off of it

+## Possible Fix
+Put each line of binary code into a different textbox and reposition them so that they are all on the scroll

+## Name: Isabella Katz

 # Slide Number: [Enter The Slide Number Here]
 [Please report bugs in ascending order of slide numbers.]